|

-You could write an excerpt on a retirement card.
-A framed retirement poem would be a nice retirement gift idea.
+feelings on a retirement greeting card.
+A framed retirement poem would be a

-Or you could sing a song!
-I brought tears to the eyes of a colleague when I sang "The Way We Were" at her retirement party.
+eyes of a colleague when I sang "The Way We Were" at her retirement

+party.
 (The sentiments I hope, not my singing!)

-For Retirement: If you read only one of my chosen poems let it be this one!
-The poet captures so many of the themes and
+For Retirement: If you read only one of my chosen retirement poems and songs, let it be this one!
+The poet captures so many of the themes and stories I have written about in this web site.
+John O'Donoghue, poet and philosopher, died suddenly at age 53 in January 2008.

-To live the dreams you’ve waited for”
+To live the dreams you've waited for

-Begin: In retirement one may experience the first signs of “aging”, and occasional depressive feeling, become a part of life.
+Begin: In retirement one may experience the first signs of aging, and occasional depressive feeling, become a part of life.
+All the more reason according to Brendan Kennelly to Begin again!

 That always seems about to give in